mehulagg/gitlab_test/doc/development/integrations/jenkins.md

 1. Choose your GitLab connection from the dropdown
 1. Check `Build when a change is pushed to GitLab`
 1. Check the boxes `Accepted Merge Request Events` and `Closed Merge Request Events`
-1. Updating the status on GitLab has to be done by the pipeline skript.
+1. Updating the status on GitLab has to be done by the pipeline script.
 Add GitLab update steps like in the example below

-**Example Pipeline Skript:**
+**Example Pipeline Script:**

 ```
 pipeline {